For your convenience, our most common customer questions are answered right here.

 Do you do fiberglass work?

 Yes.
-We can do fiberglass repairs on Corvettes, go-kart bodies, boats and personal watercraft.
-We can also do some limited custom work or one-off parts in fiberglass.
+We can do fiberglass repairs on Corvettes and also do some limited custom work or one-off parts in fiberglass.

 Do you do interiors and upholstery work?